Ar tonelico II: Melody of Metafalica

 This glitch is impossible to see in the American version due to the Fractal Change glitch explained below, though it apparently still remains in the European release.

 Raki Patterns Glitch

-While one of the effects Raki's Fractal Change skill has is applying one of the four Jamming statuses at random, the other one is changing her stats and AI patterns between four different profiles that are focused on attack, defense, speed or balanced between the three.
+While one of the possible effects of Raki's Fractal Change skill is to apply one of the four Jamming statuses at random, the other is to change her stats and AI patterns between four different profiles (focused on attack, defense, speed, or balanced between the three).
 However, in the European version, the random number range for the selection of profiles was changed from 0x3 to 0x0, leaving her stuck in her initial profile regardless of how many times she uses the skill.
-Like the previous glitch, this one is also present in the North American version but it cannot be observed due to the Fractal Change Glitch.
+Like the previous glitch, this one is also technically present in the North American version, but cannot be observed due to the Fractal Change Glitch.

 Fractal Change Glitch

 The most infamous glitch that was introduced in the American version, which causes the game to crash as soon as Raki tries using the Fractal Change attack during the final story-mandated battle with her in Sol Marta and in the successive bonus sparring battles.
 While its cause was first thought to be a buffer overflow due to the length of the translated strings, that is not the case: the problem is actually caused due to an incorrect calling index when the skill is executed.

 The game uses the index value 0xDB to find the area in the game executable where the skill data for Fractal Change is located, but during localization the index value was changed to 0x165, which is far higher than the range used for the skills table for characters, items, and enemies.
 Because of this, the game ends up trying to read from an area where there is no data, which leads to a crash as soon as it reads the first 00 value.

 This glitch was corrected for the European release.